DHRI-Curriculum/DHRIFT/workshops/python.md

 dependencies:
     workshop prerequisites:
         command-line:
-            excerpt: Introduction to the Command Line (Required) This workshop makes reference to concepts from the Command Line workshop, and having basic knowledge about how to use the command line will be central for anyone who wants to learn about programming with Python.
+            description: Introduction to the Command Line (Required) This workshop makes reference to concepts from the Command Line workshop, and having basic knowledge about how to use the command line will be central for anyone who wants to learn about programming with Python.
             required: true
         data-ethics:
-            excerpt: Data Ethics (Recommended) This workshop will give you a basis for thinking through the ethical considerations of your programming projects.
+            description: Data Ethics (Recommended) This workshop will give you a basis for thinking through the ethical considerations of your programming projects.
             recommended: true
     installations:
         pythonguide:
-            excerpt: You can use any installation of Python (but make sure it is of version 3).
+            description: You can use any installation of Python (but make sure it is of version 3).
 For our purposes, Anaconda will provide everything necessary for all the workshops that are part of the DHRI curriculum.
             recommended: true
         visual-studio-code:
-            excerpt: (Recommended) You can use any plain text editor, but for our purposes Visual Studio Code ("VS Code") will be used.
+            description: (Recommended) You can use any plain text editor, but for our purposes Visual Studio Code ("VS Code") will be used.
             recommended: true

 authors: